firedrakeproject/firedrake/docs/source/interpolation.rst

 Interpolator objects
 --------------------

-Firedrake is also able to generate reusable :py:class:`Interpolator` objects which provide the general interpolation matrix of an expression of one function space into another target function space.
+Firedrake is also able to generate reusable :py:class:`~.Interpolator` objects which provide the general interpolation matrix of an expression of one function space into another target function space.
 ``interpolate`` can then be called as a method of this object, and options can be specified such as instead applying the transpose of the interpolator.